List of foreign electoral interventions: Slovakia

 Hungary funded organisations through the Party of the Hungarian Community (SMK) with thousands of euros per year ending up to media close to SMK.
 Rival Most–Híd did not receive any funds.

-2024 election (by Russia and United States)
+2024 election (by Hungary)

-In the 2024 presidential election in Slovakia, accusations of foreign interference, particularly from Russia and the United States, emerged.
-The opposition claimed that Russia was attempting to influence the election, although no conclusive evidence was presented to substantiate this claim.
-Fico also alleged that US-funded organizations, such as USAID, were financially supporting opposition groups in Slovakia to influence the political system.
+Media close to the Hungarian government and the candidate of the Hungarian minority Krisztián Forró backed Peter Pellegrini and Victor Orban endorsed him calling him an "old friend".
+His victory was later attributed to the Hungarian vote.

 Somalia

 1964 election (by United States)

 According to documents provided by the State Department Office of the Historian, the US began covert actions to influence the 1964 Somali parliamentary elections in order to ensure the election of government and parliamentary officials in Somalia favorably disposed to the West and allocated $200,000 for this purpose.
 The program was terminated in 1967.

 Spain

 1979 election (by West Germany)

 The Friedrich Ebert Foundation of the ruling Social Democratic Party of Germany trained and gave financial support for the Spanish Socialist Workers' Party to help in establishing party structures.